How to Import Apple Music to iMovie on Mac/iPhone/iPad

 The following is a detailed tutorial to guide you to download Apple Music to MP3 files.
 Please download AudiCable Audio Recorder first before getting started.

-Step 1: Download and Launch AudiCable Audio Recorder
+Download AudiCable Audio Recorder on Mac

-Step 2: Adjust the Output Format as MP3
+Adjust the Output Format

-Step 3: Start Downloading Apple Music Songs to MP3
+Step 4 Begin Downloading Apple Music

 Part 2.
 How to Import Apple Music to iMovie on Mac/iPhone/iPad